Red River waterdog: Description

 Differs in appearance from the common mudpuppy, which is gray to brown, with round blue-black spots.
 The Red River mudpuppy is light yellowish brown with a white stripe on either side of the middorsal area.

 Diet and behavior

 It eats mainly small underwater animals.
-Its feathery gills mean that it can breathe only underwater not on land.
+Its feathery gills make it only able to breathe only underwater, not on land.
 It and many other mudpuppies can still go on land, but not for a very long time.
 They go on land only if the water is too dirty so they can find cleaner water in another part of the river.